Kingdom Animalia (Animals)

 From Vergil's Aeneid, one of the Argive twins.(1)

-14 species in the USA and Canada.
+There are 14 species in the USA and Canada and 1 species in Korea.

 Howell and Jenkins state that "C medicinalis builds an extensive, broad, platform-like web that is equipped with a tubular or funnel retreat.
 Their webs are often constructed beneath overhanging rock ledges where the platform of the web sags somewhat."